Annor-Gyimah/OmniPull/README.md

 - **Auto-Resume**: Recover from interrupted downloads
 - **File Organization**: Customizable download locations

 ## 📦 Installation

+OmniPull is cross-platform and runs on Windows and Linux.

+### 🪟 Windows Installation

+You can [download the latest OmniPull installer for Windows](https://github.com/Annor-Gyimah/omnipull/releases) from the Releases section.
+Just run the installer and follow the on-screen instructions.

+- After installation, launch OmniPull from the Start Menu or desktop shortcut.
+- No additional configuration is needed. `aria2c` is included and ready to go.

+---

+### 🐧 Linux Installation

+See the full instructions in the [Linux README](Linux/README.linux.md) to learn how to:

+- Build and run the app on Debian-based systems
+- Bundle `aria2c` into the package
+- Create a `.deb` installer with `fpm`

+### Script Kiddies

 ```bash
 # Clone the repository